HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 2) Chamomilla:

-Many people have used this plant to help with sleep, and it would be prescribed by health care providers for otitis media when you have the following symptoms:
+Many people have used this plant to help with sleep, and it would be prescribed by health care providers for otitis media when people have the following symptoms:

 • Stitching pain.